Gabriel-Braga-da-Costa/Gabriel-Braga-da-Costa/README.md

 ## 🤔 What about you?

-I'm currently a enthusiast in IT and Computer Science.
+I'm currently a enthusiast and a student in IT and Computer Science.
 You can say and working on becoming a Web Development Technician | Full Stack Enthusiast.

 ## 🎨 What are your hobbies?